DylanMH/vantage-stats/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License - see the [LICENSE](LICENSE) file for details.

+**What this means:**
+- ✅ Free to use and modify for personal, non-commercial purposes
+- ✅ Must give credit to Vantage Stats
+- ✅ Must share modifications under the same license
+- ❌ Cannot be used for commercial purposes without permission

 ## 🙏 Acknowledgments